tuva-health/docs/docs/cms-hccs.md

    payment year’s rate announcement document to calculate the normalized and payment risk scores.

-## CMS HCC Mart in the Tuva Project
+## CMS-HCC Mart in the Tuva Project

 As you can see, many resources must be gathered, and the steps to calculate HCCs and risk scores are tedious.
 Most of this important information is not easy to